Did you purchase any Apple or Beats products in the UK since 31 October 2018?

 Who is this for?

-Christine Riefa Class Representative Limited proposes to represent all individuals who purchased Apple and Beats products from any retailer (online or in-store) in the UK other than as part of a mobile network operator contract from 31 October 2018.
+JLP A&A Class Representative Limited represents all individuals who purchased Apple and Beats products from any retailer (online or in-store) in the UK, other than as part of a mobile provider contract, from 31 October 2018 until 15 December 2025, which is when the claim was filed.

 If your answer is ‘YES’ to each of the questions below, then you are likely to be automatically included in the claim:

-• Did you purchase any Apple or Beats products from 31 October 2018?
+• Did you purchase any Apple or Beats products since 31 October 2018?

 • Were these products new, rather than used and/or refurbished?